EmilSabev03/cmpm-121-demo-2/README.md

 -chatgpt helped with refactoring my button code: https://chatgpt.com/share/6711c028-9a98-8001-aca3-9ed6c5cde3c3

 -used chatgpt to help with creating the tool preview and logic for step 7: https://chatgpt.com/share/6711d86b-7c54-8001-8ef0-90ff1d4e1b30

+-had conversations with chatgpt about figuring out how to implement the new sticker functionality on top of and combining it with my previous code: https://chatgpt.com/share/671376fe-e7e0-8001-a310-6fab6338429b